 The MARC Rail Communities Sector Plan (2019) directed Montgomery Planning to evaluate the Edward U. Taylor School for designation as a Master Plan Historic Site.
 Planning staff collaborated with Montgomery County Public Schools (MCPS) who provided access to archival records.
 At a hearing in April 2021, the Board of Education and former Superintendent Jack R. Smith supported the designation and recommended that Planning staff proceed with the public hearing process.
 In October 2022, the Historic Preservation Commission found that the property satisfied three designation criteria as outlined in Chapter 24A, Historic Resource Preservation of the Montgomery County Code, and recommended listing the property in the Master Plan for Historic Preservation.
-In February 2023, the Planning Board concurred with the HPC's recommendation. listed the resource in the Locational Atlas and Index of Historic Sites, and recommended designation in the Master Plan for Historic Preservation.
+In February 2023, the Planning Board concurred with the HPC's recommendation, listed the resource in the Locational Atlas and Index of Historic Sites, and recommended designation in the Master Plan for Historic Preservation.
+In July 2023, the County Council approved the Planning Board Draft Amendment.